 - How quickly can they offer you a viewing that fits your diary requirements?
 Some buyers require viewings outside of office hours or Saturday mornings, can the agent accommodate this?

 This is absolutely critical.
 How your home is presented makes all the difference to levels of interest and perceived value.
 Creating exceptional marketing will achieve the best possible price.
 Look at examples of how properties are marketed on the property portals and note what stands out to you.

 Each viewing should be tailored to the buyer’s specific needs, with detailed knowledge of the property.
 If the agent doesn’t know the answer to a question, they should find out, quickly.
 Can they offer this level of service?
-Or do they have to wait until someone is back from the weekend/a week’s holiday to ask the seller?
+Or do they have to wait until someone in the office is back from the weekend/a week’s holiday to find out?
 In the meantime, the buyer may have offered on another property.

 Feedback is critical to understanding if there are particular issues buyers are unhappy with, so they can be addressed if possible.
 Will the agent follow up quickly with you to secure honest feedback?

 If your house is priced correctly your agent should defend that price during negotiations.
 Price negotiation must be carefully managed taking into account viewer feedback, buying position and levels of interest.

 A significant number of sales don’t make it to completion for various reasons.
 The biggest being it simply takes too long.
-The perception is that a sale will take 3 to 4 months to go through which needn’t be the case at all!
+The perception is that a sale will take 3 to 6 months to go through which needn’t be the case at all!
 1 to 3 months is the optimum time frame.
-This keeps everyone focused on their new home, packing and logistics instead of sitting around for months becoming stressed and frustrated with the process, sometimes to the point of calling it off.
+This keeps everyone focused on their new home instead of sitting around for months becoming stressed and frustrated with the process, sometimes to the point of pulling out.